RedHatInsights/cloud-services-config/README.md

 #### permissions.args

-If method requires some arguments in order to properly work this is the way how to pass them to it.
+If method requires some arguments in order to properly work this is the way how to pass them to it - and array of items.

 ## Akamai API Access